-Earnout Liability
+Earnout Liabilities

-The earnout liability was valued using a Monte Carlo simulation in order to project the future path of the Company's stock price over the earnout period.
-The carrying amount of the liability may fluctuate significantly, and actual amounts paid may be materially different from the liability's estimated fair value.
+The earnout liability related to the Business Combination Agreement was valued using a Monte Carlo simulation in order to project the future path of the Company's stock price over the earnout period.
+The earnout liability related to the acquisition of Simpatra was valued using a Monte Carlo simulation in order to project the future path of Simpatra's revenue and the Company's stock price over the earnout period.
+The carrying amount of these liabilities may fluctuate significantly, and actual amounts paid may be materially different from the liability's estimated fair value.